What we are reading this week (beginning Friday, October 7, 2022):

 There is a list of things that Paul says are clearly contrary to sound doctrine.
 Some of these would be found in contemporary churches today.
 The list includes murderers, the sexually immoral, homosexuals, slave traders, and liars, among others.

-He gives instructions on worship in chapter two, including some instructions about women that are debated today without a really clear evangelical position emerging, at least as far as I know.
+He gives instructions on worship in chapter two, including some instructions about women that are debated today no clear, across-the-board evangelical position emerging.

 A number of times, Paul says things that appear to be creeds that were most likely recited regularly in the New Testament church, e.g., 3.16.